Can Cats Have Dementia? Understanding Feline Cognitive Dysfunction in Older Cats

 What should I tell my vet?

 Focus on what changed, when it started, and how often it happens.
 Mention patterns like nighttime restlessness, accidents, pacing, or social changes, and bring short videos if you have them.
-Clear observations help your veterinarian assess what to look into and what to monitor next.
+Clear observations help your vet assess what to look into and what to monitor next.

 Final thoughts

 Noticing behaviour changes in an older cat can be unsettling—and it’s easy to fear the worst.
-The most helpful approach is calm and practical: observe patterns, support comfort with steady routines, and speak to your veterinarian if changes are new, worsening, or affecting daily life.
+The most helpful approach is calm and practical: observe patterns, support comfort with steady routines, and speak to your vet if changes are new, worsening, or affecting daily life.